 I Disagree with my Decision

-For a $50 application fee, a party can ask the Residential Tenancy Branch (RTB) to review a decision that you have lost.
-This is not a chance to simply re-argue your case, as reviews are only granted in limited circumstances.
-Section 79(2) of the Residential Tenancy Act (RTA) lists three situations where the RTB may accept an Application for Review Consideration:
+For a $50 application fee, a party can ask the Residential Tenancy Branch (RTB) to review a decision they have lost.
+This is not a chance to simply re-argue a case, as reviews are only granted in limited circumstances.
+According to the Residential Tenancy Act (RTA), there are three situations in which the RTB will consider an Application for Review Consideration:

-- A person was unable to attend the hearing for reasons unanticipated and beyond their control (e.g. phone disconnection issues);
+- a party was unable to attend the hearing for reasons unanticipated and beyond their control (e.g. phone disconnection issues);

 - a party has new and relevant evidence that was not available at the time of the original hearing;

 - a party has evidence that the decision or order was obtained by fraud;

 - a party, due to circumstances that could not be anticipated and were beyond their control, submitted material evidence after the deadline, but before the original hearing, and that evidence was not before the arbitrator at the original hearing (e.g. hospitalization);

 - there was an administrative, procedural, or technical error that materially affected the result of the original hearing (e.g. documents uploaded to the wrong file);